8fold/site-joshbruce.com/content-root/public/essays-and-editorials/webdev/absolute-beginners/content.md

 1. It starts with a document-type declaration.
 2. It has a root `html` element.
-3. It has a `head` element with a `title` element; technically, it could be empty and still well-formed.
+3. It has a `head` element with a `title` element; technically, the title could be empty.
 4. It has a `body` element.
 5. All elements are opened and closed correctly.